tomdwipo/spec-workflow-mcp/README.md

    - Ensure you're using the `--dashboard` flag when starting the dashboard service
    - The dashboard must be started separately from the MCP server
    - Check console output for the dashboard URL and any error messages
+   - If using `--port`, ensure the port number is valid (1024-65535) and not in use by another application

 2. **Approvals not working**
    - Verify the dashboard is running alongside the MCP server